 - Savaya

-Become a local in Canggu
+15. Become a Local in Canggu

-Trendy, vibrant, and full of energy, Canggu has quickly become one of the most popular areas of Bali for both travellers and digital nomads.
-With its endless surf breaks, hip cafes, boutique shops, and yoga studios, itâs a place where you can easily spend days just soaking in the vibe.
-Exploring the Canggu food scene is a must, with countless Instagrammable cafes and restaurants offering everything from smoothie bowls to woodfired pizza.
+Trendy, lively, and full of Bali’s unique energy, Canggu has quickly become one of the island’s most popular spots and for good reason.
+With endless surf breaks, boutique shops, yoga studios, and a buzzing café culture, it’s easy to spend days just wandering the streets, sipping coffee, and soaking in the vibe.
+We love exploring the Canggu Cafes, hopping between Instagram-worthy cafés and restaurants serving everything from colourful smoothie bowls to woodfired pizzas – it really is a foodie paradise.

-Canggu is also home to some of the best beach clubs in Bali, such as The Lawn and Finns, where you can spend your afternoon sipping cocktails by the pool before heading down to Echo Beach for a sunset surf.
-Whether youâre looking for things to do in Bali for couples or fun activities with friends, Canggu delivers a lively balance of relaxation and nightlife.
+Canggu is also home to some of the best beach clubs in Bali, like The Lawn and Finns, where you can spend an afternoon lounging by the pool with a cocktail before heading down to Echo Beach for a sunset surf or just to watch the waves roll in.
+Whether you’re seeking things to do in Bali for couples, fun outings with friends, or simply a mix of relaxation and nightlife, Canggu delivers.

 Top Things to Do in Bali Continued…

-See a traditional Balinese Dance
+16. See a Traditional Balinese Dance

 Bali is rich in culture, this can be seen in its traditional ceremonies and iconic art performances.
-Head to Uluwatu to experience The Kecak Fire Dance at sunset where performers use dominant human vocals in place of gamelan instruments to accompany the dramatic dance.
-Your visit to the island wonât be complete without seeing a show, and the best place to do so is at the cliff-top amphitheatre located just south of the Uluwatu Temple on Baliâs southern Bukit peninsula.
+We visited Uluwatu to experience The Kecak Fire Dance at sunset where performers use dominant human vocals in place of gamelan instruments to accompany the dramatic dance.
+We highly recommend this experience and a visit to the island won’t be complete without seeing a show, and the best place to do so is at the cliff-top amphitheatre located just south of the Uluwatu Temple on Bali’s southern Bukit peninsula.
 There will also be chances in Ubud as an alternative.

 WHERE: Uluwatu, Ubud